 The answer may not be as clear-cut as you’re hoping, because: yes and no. But let’s break it down.

-But what if a school’s rate is low?
+But what if a school’s freshmen retention rates are low?
 Does it mean it’s a bad school?
 To answer that question, let’s first look at all the reasons a student may not return for their sophomore year of school.
 Perhaps they just can’t afford tuition.
 Maybe they had a personal crisis come up.
 They might have switched majors and sought a school that had a different program.
-With a myriad of reasons, not all of them school related, it’s hard to quantify how many students failed to return because of the school itself.
+With a myriad of reasons, not all of them school-related, it’s hard to quantify how many students failed to return because of the school itself.

 So a high retention rate might really indicate the high quality of the school, but determining if a low retention rate equates to low quality is a bit trickier.
 Of course, if the school’s rate is really low—say, for instance, in the mid-sixty range—then that might be a red flag you should pay attention to.
 If nearly half of the incoming freshmen class is not returning for a second year, maybe you should do some additional research and keep some backup schools on your list.

 Of course, just because a school has a high retention rate doesn’t necessarily mean that you will enjoy that school.
 Every student needs and expects something different from a college, so what works for many may not happen to work for you.
 This isn’t necessarily a fault of the school, nor a reflection of its quality, but just how well you matched with that college.

 So with all that in mind, let’s circle back to the original question: are freshmen retention rates a good indicator of the quality of a school?
 Sort of, BUT only as a general indicator.
 With so many reasons as to why a student might leave, it’s hard to say whether or not the school was “to blame” when only looking at raw statistics.